 The members of the Nominating and Corporate Governance Committee are Julia Johnston (Chairperson), David Morgenthau and Moses Znaimer.
-During the year ended August 31, 2020, the Nominating and Corporate Governance Committee met two (2) time.
+During the year ended August 31, 2021, the Nominating and Corporate Governance Committee met three (3) times.

 The purposes of the Nominating and Corporate Governance Committee are: